shawnmflemingc/faq/geopyinstall.md

 setuptools-62.
 100% |###############################| Time: 0:00:00   2.97 MB/s
 pip-22.1.1-pyh 100% |###############################| Time: 0:00:00   3.09 MB/s

+## Install ipykernel to use Juptyer Notebooks in VSCode

 ```console
 conda install -n geopyenv ipykernel --update-deps
 ```

+## Install ipython_genutils to use Juptyer Notebooks in VSCode

 ```console
 conda install -c anaconda ipython_genutils
 ```

+## Required by geopy libraries but not installed with it

 ```console
 conda install -c anaconda urllib3
 ```
+## Update the openssl environment to newer (do this AFTER urllib3)

 ```console
 conda install -c anaconda openssl